The Dykeenies: Beginnings and King Tut's (2005–2006)

 The band played their first headline gig at the 350-capacity ABC2, a small venue in Glasgow in late 2005.
-The gig was a sell-out show.
 In November 2005, they were named as the inaugural "Artist of the Month" in the Your Sound competition; a scheme run by Glasgow music venue King Tut's Wah Wah Hut along with DF Concerts to project local unsigned talent.
-They would go on to play a sold-out show at King Tut's, despite only ever having appeared at the venue once before.
-As well as this, a demo version of the song "New Ideas" was included in Have Yourself a Filthy Little Christmas, a compilation album released as a free download by independent record label Filthy Little Angels on 12 December 2005.
+A demo version of the song "New Ideas" was included in Have Yourself a Filthy Little Christmas, a compilation album released as a free download by independent record label Filthy Little Angels on 12 December 2005.

-They progressed to play an even bigger venue in Glasgow when they supported Mystery Jets at Glasgow's Queen Margaret Union (one of two Student unions of Glasgow University) on 3 May 2006, despite at this point never having released a single.
+They progressed to play an even bigger venue in Glasgow when they supported Mystery Jets at Glasgow's Queen Margaret Union (one of two Student unions of Glasgow University) on 3 May 2006.

 After winning the Your Sound competition, the band signed to King Tut's Recordings.
 Again, despite having released little or no material at the time, the band were asked to play the "T Break" stage at T in the Park in Kinross, Scotland, on 9 July 2006.
 A week later, The Dykeenies released their first single, a double a-side "New Ideas/Will It Happen Tonight?".
 A video was recorded for the former track, featuring the band playing inside King Tut's Wah Wah Hut.
 In September 2006, the band signed to independent record label Lavolta Records.

 Two months later, the band released their first EP through Lavolta, titled Waiting for Go.
 The release featured the title track, as well as tracks "Things You Cannot See", "Feels Like Sleep" and "Dark Time".
 It was produced by Jim Abbiss, who had previously worked with Arctic Monkeys, Kasabian and Bombay Bicycle Club; and mixed by previous New Order and Kaiser Chiefs collaborator Cenzo Townshend.
 Following the release of the EP, the band were invited by NME to play on the first ever four band O_{2} Rock N Roll Riot Tour, alongside The Horrors, The Fratellis and The Maccabees.